bit-team/doc/mainwindow.rst

     :menuselection:`Settings --> Auto Remove` is enabled this will also prevent the Snapshot from being removed.

+    If this button is grayed out you need to select a snapshot in `Timeline`_.

 |remove_snapshot| Remove Snapshot
     Remove one or more Snapshots from Timeline. ``Now`` can not be removed as this is no Snapshot but the live view of the local filesystem.

+    If this button is grayed out you need to select a snapshot in `Timeline`_.

 |view_snapshot_log| View Snapshot Log
     View the log of the selected Snapshot.
 This is grayed out if ``Now`` is selected.

+    If this button is grayed out you need to select a snapshot in `Timeline`_.

 |view_last_log| View Last Log
     View the log from the last snapshot attempt.